Mongol invasions of Tibet: Prior to 1240

-According to one traditional Tibetan account, the Mongol emperor Genghis Khan plotted to invade Tibet in 1206, but was dissuaded when the Tibetans promised to pay tribute to the Mongols.
-Modern scholars consider the account to be anachronistic and factually wrong.
-Genghis' campaign was targeted at the Tangut kingdom of Western Xia, not Tibet, and there was certainly no tribute being paid to the Mongols prior to 1240.
-There is no evidence of interaction between the two nations prior to Doorda Darkhan's invasion in 1240.
+According to one traditional Tibetan account, Genghis Khan planned on invading Tibet in 1206 but was dissuaded when the Tibetans promised to pay tribute to the Mongols.
+Modern scholars consider the account to be anachronistic.
+According to Wylie, Genghis was probably targeting the Tangut kingdom of Western Xia, not Tibet, and there was certainly no tribute being paid to the Mongols prior to 1240.
+Wylie believes there is no evidence of interaction between Tibet and the Mongols prior to Doorda Darkhan's invasion in 1240.